-- 5.1.
+5.1.
 The hazard management for protection against external hazards should be based on identification of site-specific external hazards and plant vulnerabilities.
-These are identified, for example, in connection with site evaluation evaluations, plant design, periodic safety reviews, evaluation of operating experience, and if applicable, the probabilistic risk assessments for external hazards.
+These are identified, for example, in connection with site evaluation, plant design, periodic safety reviews, evaluation of operating experience, and if applicable, the probabilistic risk assessment for external hazards.
 Levels of hazards more severe than those considered in the design should also be considered in the hazard management as an interface with accident management, based on the evaluation of the impact of these hazards.
 IAEA DS498 [5] and DS490 [6] provide general recommendations on the design aspects of external hazards including hazard analysis.

-Further recommendations on safety assessments for external hazards are given in SSG-3 [XX].
-These should be used to inform the operating organization, and any changes in this guidance reviewed as part of the periodic updating process for hazard management (see section 7). - 5.2.
-Based on the external hazard impacts included in theon hazard management, potential measures for hazard protection and mitigation should be identified for each hazard that can increase the viability of a strategy for coping with external hazards.
-See para-7.1 on the periodic monitoring of external hazards. - 5.3.
-Before activating the established Prior to establishing processes and procedures for protection against potential hazards, the operating organization should also put in place processes and procedures to ensure that meteorological forecasts are monitored and that appropriate actions are taken in due time when weather-related hazardous conditions are forecasted (e.g., coastal flooding, severe storms, tornadoes).
-For predictable or partially predictable hazards7, the operating organization should undertake the decision making process described in para.
-3.2426. to ensure that the site is prepared in a timely manner.
-In order to reflect the sensitivities of local conditions, the operating organization should be encouraged to record and maintain on-site meteorological and water level data to provide enhanced prediction and forecasting at a local level. - 5.4.
-The operating organization should establish effective notification protocols with external organizations in advance, taking into consideration events at or near the site
+5.2.
+Based on the external hazard impacts included in the hazard management, potential measures for hazard protection and mitigation should be identified for each hazard that can increase the viability of a strategy for coping with external hazards.
+See para.
+7.1 on the periodic monitoring of external hazards.

+5.3.
+Before activating the established processes and procedures for protection against potential hazards, the operating organization should put in place processes and procedures to ensure that meteorological forecasts are monitored and that appropriate actions are taken in due time when weather-related hazardous conditions are forecasted (e.g., coastal flooding, severe storms, tornadoes).
+For predictable or partially predictable hazards6, the operating organization should undertake the decision making process described in para.
+3.24. to ensure that the site is prepared in a timely manner.

+5.4.
+The operating organization should establish effective notification protocols with external organizations in advance, taking into consideration events at or near the site boundary area (e.g. temporary increases in population and traffic, the dispatch plan of the external organizations, third-party activities such as rally groups or demonstrations).
+This notification protocol can provide clear guidance for both the operating organization and the external organizations to implement pre- and post-event actions.

-7 The basis of a valid forecast or prediction is formed by facts that are collected using formalized methods and forecast technologies to create data.
+6 The basis of a valid forecast or prediction is formed by facts that are collected using formalized methods and forecast technologies to create data.
 Resulting predictions are available from national and regional organizations which are specialized in their production and provision.
 On-site monitoring can support the information.
-On this basis decisions then can be made with a certain probabilityconfidence.
+On this basis decisions then can be made with a certain probability.
+22